Yankees star Judge needs 1 homer to tie Maris’ AL mark of 61

 Season HR Total: 60

-Saturday’s Game: Went 0 for 3 with two strikeouts and a walk in a 7-5 win over Boston at Yankee Stadium.
-He has gone four games without a home run and remains just shy of the AL record of 61 set by Roger Maris of the Yankees in 1961.
+Sunday’s Game: Went 1 for 2 in a 2-0 win over Boston at Yankee Stadium.
+The game was called after six innings because of rain; Judge was on deck to lead off the bottom of the seventh.
+Judge has gone five games without a home run and remains just shy of the AL record of 61 set by Roger Maris of the Yankees in 1961.

-Sunday Night’s Matchup: The Yankees host the Red Sox at 7:08 p.m.
-ET on ESPN.
-Rookie right-hander Brayan Bello is set to start for Boston.
-Rain is in the forecast.
+Monday’s Matchup: The Yankees begin a three-game series at Toronto.
+New York can clinch the AL East title with a victory over the Blue Jays

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports